zhang-wenxi/zhang-wenxi.github.io/_posts/writings/2026-04-30-ML-Features.md

     </ul>
   </div>

   <p>Most ML demos stop at the notebook.
 This one doesn't.
-The executive Streamlit dashboard surfaces the business cost of each wrong prediction — because a false negative in late delivery has a real dollar figure attached to it.</p>
+The executive Streamlit dashboard surfaces the business cost of each wrong prediction, because a false negative in late delivery has a real dollar figure attached to it.</p>

   <h2>The real unlock is new data</h2>

   <p>Yes, you can improve with lower thresholds, more CV folds, and broader Optuna hyperparameter search.
 Those help at the margins.
 You have to weigh your resources and be creative about where you spend them.</p>

-  <div class="pullquote">"The real unlock is new data — and that conversation has to happen between business and data together."</div>
+  <div class="pullquote">"The real unlock is new data, and that conversation has to happen between business and data together."</div>

   <p>What derived features are we missing?
 What domain knowledge never made it into a column?
 That conversation is where the model actually gets better.
 And that means sitting down as a team and asking what we should be collecting next.</p>